jentery/engl230v2/index.md

 * Expect a workshop on integrating images into your writing and criticism.

 Please note that Sunday, October 31st is the last day for withdrawing from first term courses without penalty of failure.

+## Week 9 (Nov.
+2, 3 + 5): Text, Part 1

+This week should consume no more than five hours of your time outside of class.

+*Tuesday, November 2nd*

+* Play or watch Toby Fox and Temmie Chang's [*Undertale*](https://undertale.com/).
+* Expect a lecture on the modern foundations of addressing text in fiction.

+*Wednesday, November 3rd*

+* Review and comment on the lecture notes for "Text, Part 1" in Word 365.
+We'll respond in Papyrus or Sans there.
+* Expect a large group discussion of *Undertale*.

+*Friday, November 5th*

+* Submit your response to Prompt 3 via Brightspace.
+* Expect a workshop on analyzing the use of text in contemporary fiction.

+## Week 10 (Nov.
+9, 10, and 12): Buffering . . .

+Step away from the course and take a break this week.
+There's no class on Tuesday, November 9th, and Reading Break is November 10th - 12th.

+Please note that Thursday, November 11th is Remembrance Day.